pmandal15/Employee-Performance-and-HR-Analytics/README.md

-6. List employees who earn more than the average salary in the company.
+**6. List employees who earn more than the average salary in the company.**

 SELECT